 Once you’ve determined what your needs are, consider having redundant options on board so you can try different things at each location.
 For example, you may try the campground’s WiFi but if that’s not up to par, then switch to cell service.
 “There is no single option that works everywhere,” says Cherie.

-Some RVers, like Eric and Brittany Highland of RV Wanderlust, have more than one network account.
+Some RVers, like Eric and Brittany Highland of Hourless Life, have more than one network account.
 That way, if one provider’s coverage is spotty in an area, you can switch to the other one.
 While this may not be necessary if you’re a recreational traveler who can go hours or even a day or two without an internet connection, RV road warriors may need a consistent and reliable way to stay in touch with their clients or employees, regardless of where they travel!

 Finally, don’t wait until you’re heading down the highway to wonder what kind of connection is waiting for you at your next stop.
 In the Mobile Internet Resource Center post, Travel Planning Around Connectivity for RVers and Cruisers, tips include reviewing your carrier’s maps, using the Coverage? app (available for iOS and Android), checking crowdsourced apps and websites, and researching campground and marina reviews.
 (The post also includes links to other resources.)